BrianRono7/Phase_3_Project/README.md

 | Random Forest        | **96.55%** | **100.0%** | 76.29% | 86.55%   | 90.79%  |
 | Gradient Boosting    | 95.95%   | 92.68%    | 78.35% | 84.92%   | 89.41%  |

-- **Selected Model**: Random Forest (tuned for balance between precision and recall).
+- **Selected Model**: Random Forest
-- **Optimized Threshold**: Adjusted to 0.35 to increase F1-score to 0.884.
+- **Threshold Optimization**: Adjusted decision threshold to 0.35 to improve recall and F1-score balance

 ---

-## 💼 Business Impact
+## ✅ Conclusion

+The churn prediction model proved to be a valuable asset for the business:

 - **ROI**: 585.7%
-- **Cost Savings**: $24,600 from retained customers
+- **Estimated Savings**: $24,600 through reduced acquisition costs and retained revenue
-- **Estimated Retained Customers**: 48
+- **Retained Customers**: ~48 via targeted interventions
-- **Retention Cost**: $4,200
+- **Retention Spend**: $4,200

----

-## ✅ Recommendations

-- Implement tiered retention strategies based on churn risk.
-- Revise contract offerings to improve long-term appeal.
-- Integrate a churn monitoring dashboard.
-- Deploy early warning systems to flag high-risk accounts.

----

-## 🚀 Next Steps
+### Recommendations:

-- Deploy model into production with real-time inference.
+- Deploy the churn model in production with risk-based intervention tiers
-- Establish periodic retraining (e.g., quarterly).
-- Monitor model drift and feature importance over time.
+- Introduce long-term contracts with loyalty benefits
+- Implement monitoring systems to track and retrain the model quarterly
+- Integrate alerts for high-risk customers into customer service tools